 Below are links for all the forms you will need.
 NOTE: We learn from experience and try to improve the program based on what we have learned.
 Therefore, these forms are revised annually.
 Be absolutely sure that you, your mentor, and your recommender are using the current forms!

-All materials -- your application and the letters of nomination and recommendation -- must be submitted by the posted deadline for your proposal to be considered.
-All material is to be submitted electronically to the Lumen Prize office at email@example.com.
+All materials -- your application and the letters of recommendation -- must be submitted by the posted deadline for your proposal to be considered.
+All material is to be submitted electronically to the Lumen Prize office at firstname.lastname@example.org.
 Keep a saved copy of your application for your own records.
-Please note that the deadline for all materials is Wednesday, 12:00 noon, March 19, 2014.
+Please note that the deadline for all materials is Wednesday, 12:00 noon, March 15, 2017.

 Interested and eligible students should download and review this form carefully.
 You are strongly encouraged to meet with the person you hope to serve as your mentor as early in the process as possible.
 Please note that the completed form will require both of your electronic signatures [full names typed where indicated].

-This is the form to be submitted in officially nominating the applicant for a Lumen Prize.
+This is the form to be submitted by the mentor of the applicant for a Lumen Prize.
 Your efforts in addressing the requested information clearly and thoroughly are appreciated.
-For more information about your role as a mentor to a Lumen Scholar, please review the following document.
+For more information about your role as a mentor to a Lumen Scholar, please review the document immediately below.

 Information for Mentors